eartharoid/discord-media-helper/README.md

 3. Go to *Application* > *Cookies* and select the domain
 4. Select and copy the data in the table
 5. Paste it into a temporary file, e.g. `in.txt`
-6. Run [`node scripts/cookies in.txt > out.txt`](https://github.com/dandv/convert-chrome-cookies-to-netscape-format) to correctly format the cookies
+6. Run [`node scripts/cookies in.txt >> cookies.txt`](https://github.com/dandv/convert-chrome-cookies-to-netscape-format) to correctly format the cookies
-7. Copy the contents of `out.txt` into `config/cookies.txt`